-The first carpaccio was inspired by a Piedmont dish named carne cruda all’albese.
-Giuseppe Cipriani, who was a wealthy entrepreneur and owner of Harry’s Bar, made the dish for his friend countess Amalia Nani Mocenigo.
-The countess was advised by doctors to consume a diet of raw meat and avoid fried or cooked meats.
-Giuseppe served the countess thin slices of raw meat topped with a sauce made from mayonnaise, mustard, and oil.
+The inspiration for carpaccio was a Piedmont dish named carne cruda all’albese.
+Giuseppe Cipriani, who was a wealthy entrepreneur and owner of Harry’s Bar, made the dish for his friend, Countess Amalia Nani Mocenigo.
+Doctors had advised the Countess to consume a diet of raw meat and avoid fried or cooked meats.
+To aid with her diet, Giuseppe served Countess Amalia thin slices of raw meat topped with a sauce made from mayonnaise, mustard, and oil.
 Needless to say, it was a hit.

 How to prepare carpaccio

 Beef is the most popular meat used to make carpaccio.
 The best cut to use is sirloin or tenderloin – the higher quality meat, the better tasting carpaccio you will make.
 When purchasing meat for carpaccio, it is a good idea to notify your butcher that you are buying it for that means.
 He will provide the best cut of meat available.
 Once you have the meat, the fat must all be removed.
 While carpaccio is about eating raw meat, some chefs still like to sear the sides of the meat before seasoning it.

 Next, flavour is added with salt and pepper, freshly chopped herbs like parsley, coriander, or tarragon, and a splash of balsamic vinegar.
 The meat is wrapped in plastic and left to chill and marinate for at least 8 hours.
 You can then start slicing the meat.
 Because carpaccio is so thinly sliced, an electric meat slicer is the best method for slicing the meat.
 You can, however, use a sharp knife and attempt to slice it yourself.
 Colder meat is easier to slice.
 That said, you never want to cut frozen meat.